k499wang/C2ImplantSrc/README.md

 ## Overview

 C2ImplantSrc is a repository containing the implant code for a Command and Control (C2) system.
 This code is designed to facilitate communication between the C2 server and the implanted devices.
+It is used for the implant code to communicate with SimpleC2.

 ## Features